Judge rejects bid by 18 U.S. states to revive Obamacare subsidies

 Earlier on Wednesday, the nonpartisan Congressional Budget Office found that a bipartisan Senate proposal to shore up Obamacare insurance marketplaces by reviving the subsidies would cut the U.S. deficit by $3.8 billion over the next decade.

-Reporting by Lawrence Hurley in Washington and Dan Levine in San Francisco; Editing by Will Dunham
+Reporting by Lawrence Hurley; Additional reporting by Dan Levine in San Francisco; Editing by Will Dunham